aldahick/athena/README.md

 # athena

 A modular backend framework for those who like the latest runtimes.
-(Also aims to provide a stable, sane API - WIP.)
+(Also aims to provide a stable, sane API - all very much WIP.)

+The functioning, older version of this project (`typeorm`, `express`, etc) is in the [`main`](https://github.com/aldahick/athena/tree/main) branch (for now).

 ## Checklist